dr-useless/chamux/readme.md

   // ignore the errors for brevity (it's an example) conn, _ := net.Dial("unix", "/tmp/example")

-  // implement chamux.Serializer to use your own encoding mc := chamux.NewMConn(conn, chamux.Gob{}, 2048)
+  // implement chamux.Serializer to use another
+  mc := chamux.NewMConn(conn, chamux.Gob{}, 2048)

   // get a channel for a topic named: coffee